 Some care tips for tender succulents during freezing weather include:

 - Keep the soil as dry as possible.
 Stop supplemental watering and feeding around late fall.

 - Ensure there is adequate air circulation to keep the winter dampness at bay.

 - Plant succulents in sheltered areas if your winters are rainy.
 A good spot might be a sunny location underneath the eaves or porch.

 - Ensure your soil has good drainage.
-If you notice soggy soil around your succulents during wet weather, you need to improve the conditions to help your plant survive.
-Add sand, well-draining organic matter to increase water drainage.
+If you notice soggy soil around your succulents during wet weather, you must improve the conditions to help your plant survive.
+Add sand and well-draining organic matter to increase water drainage.

 - Cover tender plants when freezing temperatures are forecasted.
 You can use fabric covers, bushel baskets, or purchased frost covers.
-Just make sure the covers do not touch the leaves and keep them covered longer than necessary.
+Ensure the covers do not touch the leaves, and keep them covered longer than necessary.
 They need air circulation and sunlight.

 - Do not remove the snow cover.
 It is a good insulator.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus